piyush01123/GAN-Lab/README.md

 #### Training GANs
 This is how we train a GAN:

 Let's say we have a generator G and a discriminator D.
-For example in `example.py` we have a G which maps tensors of shape (None, 100) to (None, 28, 28, 1) and D which maps tensors of shape (None, 28, 28, 1) to (None, 1)
+For example in `example.py` we have a G which maps tensors of shape (None, 100) to (None, 28, 28, 1) and D which maps tensors of shape (None, 28, 28, 1) to (None, 1).

-G takes as input a noise vector and outputs a sample with same shape as real samples.
+G takes as input a noise vector and outputs a sample with same shape as real samples (we call these fake samples).
-D takes as input a sample and outputs the probability that the input sample is real.
+D takes as input a sample (real or fake) and outputs the probability that the input sample is real.

-Then at each training step, we are teaching D to differentiate between fake and real samples and then AM (G+D) to create fake samples which are able to fool D.
+Then at each training step, we teach D to differentiate between fake and real samples and then AM (G+D) to create fake samples which are able to fool D.

+The idea is that with enough training, G will be able to fool D (which means we can construct real-looking samples using G.)

-The code for this looks like this:
+The code for the above looks like this:

 ```
 # Teaching D to tell fake from real samples